 The Company's primary source of revenue is net interest income, which is impacted by the level of interest earning assets and related funding sources, as well as changes in the level of interest rates.
 The difference between the average yield on earning assets and the average rate paid for interest bearing liabilities is the net interest spread.
 Noninterest bearing sources of funds, such as demand deposits and shareholders' equity, also support earning assets.
 The impact of the noninterest bearing sources of funds is captured in the net interest margin, which is calculated as net interest income divided by average earning assets.
 Both the net interest margin and net interest spread are presented on a tax-equivalent basis, which means that tax-free interest income has been adjusted to pretax-equivalent income, assuming a 21% federal tax rate.
 Management's ability to respond to changes in interest rates by using effective asset-liability management techniques is critical to maintaining the stability of the net interest margin and the momentum of the Company's primary source of earnings.
-In response to the COVID-19 pandemic, the Federal Open Market Committee decreased the targeted federal funds rate by a total of 150 basis points in March 2020, reaching a current range of 0.00 - 0.25%.
-This decrease may impact the comparability of net interest income between 2019 and 2020.
+In response to the COVID-19 pandemic, the Federal Open Market Committee, or FOMC, decreased the targeted federal funds rate by a total of 150 basis points in March 2020.
+This decrease may impact the comparability of net interest income between periods.